spiral-learning/victor-hugo/README.md

 # Victor Hugo

+## Fork for deploying to Spiral Learning web site.

 **A Hugo boilerplate for creating truly epic websites**

 This is a boilerplate for using [Hugo](https://gohugo.io/) as a static site generator and [Webpack](https://webpack.js.org/) as your asset pipeline.